bxparks/AceTime/examples/MemoryBenchmark/README.md

 An entry of `-1` indicates that the memory usage exceeded the maximum of the microcontroller and the compiler did not generate the desired information.

-(SAMD compiler does not produce RAM usage numbers.)

 ## ESP8266

 * NodeMCU 1.0, 80MHz ESP8266